 IAPS is governed primarily, and legally, by its Charter.
 The Charter sets out how the association is structured and operates at a basic level, including membership, events, the General Meeting and the Executive Committee.
 It is made under the French law for associations, which can be found in the Local Civil Code for Alsace-Moselle (en français) where IAPS is registered.
-Accordingly, the Charter is filed with the French court in Mulhouse (version français en cours).
+Accordingly the Charter, in the form of an authoritative French translation, is filed with the French court in Mulhouse (la version français est ici).

 As well as the Charter, IAPS is governed by its Regulations: an internal set of rules which supplement the Charter, being more specific and detailed, but easier to update, as they do not have to be registered with the French court.
 The Regulations do not just build on the Charter but also add specific terms, such as defining our major events: the International Conference of Physics Students (ICPS) and the Physics League Across Numerous Countries for Kickass Students (PLANCKS)!

-The current version of the Regulations was also adopted by the AGM 2019 in Cologne, Germany and last amended in December 2020 (updated version in production – here is the 2019 version).
+The current version of the Regulations was also adopted by the AGM 2019 in Cologne, Germany and last amended in December 2020.
+You can read them here!
 (It replaced the previous Regulations from 2016.)

 In addition to the Charter and Regulations, the members of IAPS have adopted a few other documents to govern the association in more specific areas: